Taraxacum officinale, a.k.a. Fairy Clock

 Root: Bitter, Cholagogue and mild laxative

-Medicinal Processing for Dandelion Leaf and Root
+Medicinal Processing of Dandelion

-Tincturing fresh Dandelion in alcohol is the best way to preserve its medicinal values.
-Eighty to eighty-five percent of fresh Dandelion is water, which carries with it some valuable constituents as it evaporates.
-Happily, making Dandelion tincture is a fairly simple process.
+Tincturing fresh dandelion in alcohol is the best way to preserve its medicinal values.
+Eighty to eighty-five percent of fresh dandelion is water, which carries with it some valuable constituents as it evaporates.
+Happily, making dandelion tincture is a fairly simple process.

 Ideally, the root and leaves should be separated and processed in different batches.
-Roots are starchy and break down much slower than leaves, thus Dandelion leaf tincture will be ready for use sooner than Dandelion root tincture.
+Roots are starchy and break down much slower than leaves, thus dandelion leaf tincture will be ready for use sooner than dandelion root tincture.
 After both tinctures are finished, they can be recombined for a whole dandelion tincture finished product.

 Both root and leaf may be processed with a 1:1 plant weight to solvent weight ratio.
 Both root and leaf are also processed with about 50 percent water to 50 percent pure alcohol.
 The range is flexible with this plant so feel free to play around with what suits your needs best.
 Whiskey is a perfect alcohol with which to to process Dandelion since it is generally around 100 proof so it needs no watering down.